Lesser known safari destinations of East Africa – Wild Voyager Blog

 Yellow-billed storks accompany a hippo at Saadani National Park

-Saadani National Park is relatively small, measuring at 1100 km sq. but makes up for its size by offering different types of wildlife and terrain diversity.
-Around 30 species of large mammals including lions, elephants and buffalos can be found.
+Saadani National Park is relatively small, measuring 1100 km sq. but it makes up for its size by offering different types of wildlife and terrain diversity.
+Large mammals, including lions, elephants, and buffalos, are found in around 30 species.
 Along with its fascinating history, the park’s coastal and river areas feature salt flats and mangroves.

 Uganda

 Uganda has excellent terrain for different types of safaris because it is located right at the crux of the western jungle ecosystem and the eastern savannah.
 The national parks and reserves in this country have a huge variety of flora and fauna.
-But Uganda’s main stars are the primate species that can be seen in abundance.
-One of the most iconic places that also has the least tourist crowd is as follows –
+Uganda’s main stars are the primate species that people can see in abundance.
+One of the most iconic places that also has the least tourist crowd is as follows:

 Kidepo Valley National Park

-In Northeast Uganda, Kidepo Valley National Park is sprawled at 1,442 square kilometers in the Karamoja region.
+In Northeast Uganda, Kidepo Valley National Park is sprawled over 1,442 square kilometers in the Karamoja region.
 The rugged and isolated wilderness of this park makes it one of the most prized yet least visited destinations.
-Its pristine savannah landscape is broken by the Narus and the Kidepo rivers.
+The Narus and Kidepo rivers break the pristine savannah landscape.

 Kidepo Valley National Park